calvingtf/CS172-Information-Retrieval/final-project/README.md

 > `$python --version`

 Step 3: Install the packages.
+Make sure you are in the folder while doing so

 > `$pip install -r requirements.txt`